zzzprojects/docs/entityframework-extensions.net/pages/articles/v7-100-0-0-include-graph.md

 The revamped `IncludeGraph` offers a substantial reduction in memory consumption and significant performance enhancements across various scenarios.

-These improvements are primarily due from minimizing the dependence of our library on certain EF Core methods.
+These improvements are primarily due to minimizing the dependence of our library on certain EF Core methods.
 For instance, the `LegacyIncludeGraph` was generating commands similarly to the `SaveChanges` method, but the new `IncludeGraph` has been redesigned to generate commands in a more optimized manner.
 By reducing the number of commands generated, we've significantly reduced the memory footprint and simultaneously enhanced performance.

 To demonstrate, consider a scenario with 2000 invoices and 10,000 invoice items: